LordGoatius/LordGoatius.github.io/README.md

   System.out.print("Hello as well")
 }

-It's not much, but it'll do
+It's not much, but it'll do.
-It not even in Aplha rn.
+It's not even in Aplha rn.
 I'll update this as time goes on, and it'll get more professional.

   -Jimmy O